ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * **Structured interview**: In structured interview
     * Design open and close ended questions
     * Define a logical flow of the questions
-    * word the questions conciously and unambiguously
+    * word the questions consciously and unambiguously
   * **Unstructured interview**: In unstructured interview
     * Determine the areas to be covered in the interview
     * determine the progression of the interview